Road Bike vs. Mountain Bike: Understanding the Differences

 There are different types of mountain bikes that can be customized for many types of trail riding, and mountain bikers tend to have a wide range of preferences.
 One ongoing evolution in mountain bikes has been the size of the wheels and tires—26, 27.5, 29, mid-fat, and fat, for example.

-The pedal options are endless for mountain biking, from clipless pedals to flat pedals to a hybrid option.
-It all depends on which trails and what type of riding you choose to tackle (downhill, enduro, XC, single track, all-mountain) and if you like your foot secured or loose, or want to have the option for both.
+The pedal options are endless for mountain biking, from clipless pedals to flat pedals to a hybrid.
+It all depends on which trails and what type of riding you choose to tackle (downhill, enduro, xc, single track, all-mountain) and if you like your foot secured or loose, or want to have the option for both.

 - Rugged components are designed to take abuse from mountain biking in rough terrain.